 A member may also make a service buyback request to receive prior service credit for a period prior to becoming a member during which the member was employed by the city in a temporary position or out on worker's compensation, leave of absence, or engaged in CETA, model city program, or any other capacity the retirement board determines warrants a service buyback.
 A service buyback for temporary service may only be made if the member became a permanent city employee without incurring a break in service.
-A service buyback is also available if an employee elected not to participate in the retirement system when hired and otherwise satisfies the requirements of membership cited above.
+A service buyback is also available if an employee elected not to participate in the retirement system in 1974 when the Plan was established and otherwise satisfies the requirements of membership.